meza/Stonecraft/docs/docs/Stonecraft.md

 - **Multi-loader _(architectury)_**: supports Fabric, Forge and NeoForge, allowing you to develop mods for each loader in the same workspace
 - **Multi-version _(stonecutter)_**: supports multiple Minecraft versions, allowing you to develop mods for different versions in the same workspace
-- **Single codebase**:Stonecraft allows you to develop mods for different loaders and versions in the same codebase without the need to maintain multiple branches or workspaces.
+- **Single codebase**: Stonecraft allows you to develop mods for different loaders and versions in the same codebase without the need to maintain multiple branches or workspaces.
 - **Consistent release process**: easily release to Modrinth and Curseforge with proper versioning and metadata for all loaders and Minecraft versions.